ome/infrastructure/ansible/roles/openstack-idr-instance/README.md

 - `idr_vm_flavour`: Openstack flavour

 Optional variables:
+- `idr_environment`: Use this as a group prefix.
+This is required to ensure servers can lookup the address of other servers in the group, and is particularly important if multiple groups of servers are running in the same project.
+The default is `idr` but you should almost always set it to something else.
 - `idr_vm_keyname`: Openstack SSH key, defaults to `idr-deployment-key` (see the `openstack-idr-keypairs` role)
 - `idr_vm_private_networks`: Use this network instead of the default one
 - `idr_vm_assign_floating_ip`: Assign a floating IP, default `False`
-- `idr_environment`: Use this as a group prefix.
-You should almost always set this to something other than the default `idr`
 - `idr_vm_count`: Number of VMs to create, default `1`.
 The first VM will be named `idr_vm_name`, subsequent VMs will be named `idr_vm_name-N`

 Booleans indicating the purpose of this server: